ChiLiubio/microeco/README.md

 meco_dataset
 ```

+## sample_table
+The rownames of sample_table are used for selecting samples/groups in all the related operations in the package.
+Before you create microtable object, make sure that the rownames of sample_table are the sample names.

 ## Conversion between microtable and phyloseq
 We provide two functions meco2phyloseq() and phyloseq2meco() for the conversion between microtable object and phyloseq object (phyloseq package).